-With built-in process automation designed for continuous improvement, centralized data management for optimal transparency and accuracy, and powerful analytics powered by artificial intelligence, it’s much easier to source strategically, develop responsive, context-sensitive internal workflows and process controls, and connect inventory management to your existing software environment.
-With these technological tools, you can develop a smart inventory management strategy that’s responsive and agile enough to ensure you never run out of raw materials, pay needless fees, or waste your company’s precious capital, labor, or time.
+With built-in process automation designed for continuous improvement, centralised data management for optimal transparency and accuracy, and powerful analytics powered by artificial intelligence, it’s much easier to source strategically, develop responsive, context-sensitive internal workflows and process controls, and connect inventory management to your existing software environment.
+With these technological tools, you can develop a smart inventory management strategy that’s responsive and agile enough to ensure you never run out of raw materials, pay needless fees, or waste your company’s precious capital, labour, or time.

 Beyond production, applying lean manufacturing principles across business units has allowed companies to adapt JIT for a variety of uses, including:

 - On-demand publishing.
 JIT makes it possible to print and ship only as many books as are ordered, either in-house or through partnerships with other companies (e.g., Amazon, Smashwords, etc.).
-Independent publishing houses and self-published authors both rely on this approach to minimize returns, lower production expenses, and reduce or even eliminate the need to remainder or pulp unsold copies of books.
+Independent publishing houses and self-published authors both rely on this approach to minimise returns, lower production expenses, and reduce or even eliminate the need to remainder or pulp unsold copies of books.

 - Retail distribution (drop shipping).
 Companies that sell finished goods but do not manufacture them can use JIT to eliminate the need to store inventory.
 Customer orders are routed from the retailer to the manufacturer, who ships the goods directly to the end user.

 - Fast food, made fresh.
 Fast food giants such as Burger King, Taco Bell, and McDonald’s keep the materials necessary to create their famous foodstuffs on hand in sufficient quantities, but leverage JIT inventory management to produce fresh, hot food only when it’s been ordered.
-This allows them to provide both customization options and a consistent consumer experience to meet customer demand.
+This allows them to provide both customisation options and a consistent consumer experience to meet customer demand.